- Supplementary contributions to the mandatory funded pension

 How to Apply for Health Insurance?

 You do not have to file a separate application for getting health insurance.
-If you have filed an application to receive some social benefit in connection with moving to Estonia and we have issued a decision to you regarding the provision of some social benefit, then you have also automatically received health insurance.
+If you have filed an application to receive returnee support (read more about the support in Estonian) and we have issued a decision to you, then you have also automatically received health insurance.